Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 Given the terminology we explained in [Lesson 1](lesson_1-1.html), there are two ports that are needed to accomplish this workflow: the "Availability Search" port and the "Price" port.
 Both of these can be accessed from the `AirService` object.

-### Generating the client
+### Generating the Client-Side

-As with the `Service.wsdl` in the previous lesson, we will need to generate the Java code to access uAPI services, this time from `Air.wsdl` in the directory `wsdl/air_v18_0`.
+If you did not do so in the previous lesson, you'll need to make sure you have all the generated code necessary for Unit 1.
+In this lesson, we'll be primarily  working with the "Air" service, but it is a good idea to now generate not just the "Air" service in `src/wsdl/air_v18_0/Air.wsdl`, but also the "Hotel" service in `src/wsdl/hotel_v17_0/Hotel.wsdl`, "System" service in `src/wsdl/system_v8_0/System.wsdl`, and the "Vehicle" service in `src/wsdl/vehicle_v17_0/Vehicle.wsdl`.

 After you have generated the code, you will have many more packages in your project (hitting "refresh" or "F5" on your `src` folder is probably a good idea).
 The [AirService object's](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/AirService.java) (generated) implementation is part of the package [com.travelport.service.air_v18_0]((https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/service/air_v18_0/).

-### Why all the packages and code?
+### Why So Many Packages And Files?

-The reason for all the generated code (tens of thousands of lines of it) resulting from running "generate client" on `Air.wsdl`, is that WSDL files may reference other WSDL files as well as schema files (in XSD files).
+The reason for all the generated code (tens of thousands of lines of it) resulting from running "generate client" on `Air.wsdl` and the other services, is that WSDL files may reference other WSDL files as well as external types, in XSD files, as we explained previously.
+The WSDL code we have used to generate source code is the _complete_ interface to each of the named uAPI services.

-The `Air.wsdl` is the top of a large pyramid of different objects, and since they all can be referenced in a chain that starts from `Air.wsdl`, the CXF framework is obligated to generate code for them.
+The `Air.wsdl` file is the top of a large pyramid of different objects, and since they all can be referenced in a chain that starts from `Air.wsdl`, the CXF framework is obligated to generate code for them.
 CXF must generate Java code for all _reachable_ types starting at `Air.wsdl`, and proceeding through any number of requests and responses.

 In this specific case, the set of reachable types includes classes describing the amenities available in a particular hotel and the details of the taxes on a particular rail journey!